raspberrypilearning/sense-hat-data-logger/worksheet2.md

       Thread(target= timed_log).start()
   ```

-  This checks whether a delay has been set and, if so, starts a seperate thread which launches the `timed_log` in the background.
+  This checks whether a delay has been set and, if so, starts a seperate thread which launches the `timed_log` function in the background.

 4. The final step is to adjust a line inside the `while True:` loop so that if a delay is set then the loop doesn't log any data and simply handles the writing out of data to the file.
 Find the line that says `log_data` and replace it with: